eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 Detailed component types explanation below:

 #### cheEditor
-Describes the editor which used in workspace by defining it's id.
+Describes the editor which used in workspace by defining its id.
 Devfile can only contain one component with `cheEditor` type.

 ```